-Table 2.3: In\proj
+Table 3.3: in\proj Database Record

-In\proj has the following Erlang tuple representation: {in\proj, klacke, 'Erlang', klacke, 'otp', klacke, 'mnesia'}
+This in\proj record has the Erlang tuple representation {in\proj, klacke, 'Erlang', klacke, 'otp', klacke, 'mnesia'}.

 There is no difference between rows in a table and Mnesia records.
-Both concepts are the same and will be used interchangeably throughout this book.
+Both concepts are the same and are used interchangeably throughout this User's Guide.

 A Mnesia table is populated by Mnesia records.
 For example, the tuple {boss, klacke, bjarne} is a record.
 The second element in this tuple is the key.
-In order to uniquely identify a table row both the key and the table name is needed.
-The term object identifier, (oid) is sometimes used for the arity two tuple {Tab, Key}.
-The oid for the {boss, klacke, bjarne} record is the arity two tuple {boss, klacke}.
+To identify a table uniquely, both the key and the table name is needed.
+The term Object Identifier (OID) is sometimes used for the arity two tuple {Tab, Key}.
+The OID for the record {boss, klacke, bjarne} is the arity two tuple {boss, klacke}.
 The first element of the tuple is the type of the record and the second element is the key.
-An oid can lead to zero, one, or more records depending on whether the table type is set or bag.
+An OID can lead to zero, one, or more records depending on whether the table type is set or bag.

-We were also able to insert the {boss, klacke, bjarne} record which contains an implicit reference to another employee which does not yet exist in the database.
+The record {boss, klacke, bjarne} can also be inserted.
+This record contains an implicit reference to another employee that does not yet exist in the database.
 Mnesia does not enforce this.

-Adding Records and Relationships to the Database
+Adding Records and Relationships to Database

-After adding additional record to the Company database, we may end up with the following records:
+After adding more records to the Company database, the result can be the following records: